 COURSE NAME D.F.
-CREDIT Art Studio Independent Study (71500) 1.3 1.0
+CREDIT Art Studio Independent Study (71500) 1.3 0.5

 This Studio Art course is designed for junior and senior art students who have completed the Introduction through Level IV in a 2D, 3D, or PDM track.
 Students will focus on portfolio preparation and developing work series for exhibition.
 Will include visual journaling, proper studio maintenance, independent and collaborative project proposals.

 Prerequisite(s): Recommendation of Art Instructor based on previous art background.
+Course can be taken more than once.